Metasurface Engineering with Tantalum Pentoxide-Coated Microspheres: Tailoring Optical Resonances and Enhancing Local Density of States: Results and discussion

 To isolate spectral shaping effects, the emission from each metasurface is divided by the reference spectrum, yielding normalized enhancement spectra.
 For each shell thickness, the region of maximum enhancement coincides with the transmission minimum of the corresponding lattice resonance in Fig.~\ref{fig:RT_expt}.
 The \SI{10}{nm} shell shows enhancement mainly around $\sim\SI{540}{nm}$, the \SI{30}{nm} shell around $\sim\SI{550}{nm}$, the \SI{50}{nm} shell exhibits broad enhancement across most of the Rh6G band and centered near $\sim\SI{570}{nm}$, and the \SI{70}{nm} shell displays enhancement predominantly around $\sim\SI{605}{nm}$.
 Micro-spectroscopy measurements reveal some spatial heterogeneity for the thickest shells and hints of secondary emission bands associated with higher-order photonic modes, but the global trends remain robust.

-The inset of Fig.~\ref{fig:PL} summarizes the integrated enhancement factor [Eq.~\eqref{eq:Fpemrad}] as a function of the measured resonance wavelength for each Ta$_2$O$_5$ thickness.
+The fluorescence enhancement factor for each Ta$_2$O$_5$ metasurface was quantified owing to the integration performed over the measured Rh6G emission spectrum according to Eq.~\eqref{eq:Fpemrad}.
+The inset of Fig.~\ref{fig:PL} summarizes the integrated enhancement factor as a function of the measured resonance wavelength for each Ta$_2$O$_5$ thickness.
 The enhancement does not simply grow with increasing shell thickness.
 Rather, it reflects a balance between (i) excitation-field enhancement when the resonance lies close to the pump wavelength and (ii) LDOS and out-coupling enhancement when the resonance overlaps the emission band,\cite{Lakowicz,LodahlNature2004} as well as the spacer role of Ta$_2$O$_5$ in mitigating quenching at very small separations.
 The \SIrange{30}{50}{nm} shells achieve the most favorable compromise, yielding the largest integrated enhancements across the measurement conditions.
+Increasing the Ta$_2$O$_5$ shell thickness leads to a progressive red-shift of the optical resonance further away from the \SI{532}{nm} excitation wavelength and beyond the emission maximum of Rh6G.
+The fluorophore molecules experience weaker local electric field enhancement at the excitation wavelength and fewer fluorophore molecules are excited.
+As it can also be seen in the normalized spectra in Fig.~\ref{fig:PL}, the \SI{70}{nm} shell enhances mainly the red edge of Rh6G emission around \SIrange{600}{610}{nm}, leading to reduced integrated intensity.